vprema94/ui-exercise/README.md

 ## Submission

-Please clone this repo and submit to daniel.andrews@salesloft.com.
+Please clone this repo and submit via Greenhouse.
 The submission should include:

   * All source files in a zip file
   * A link to a running version of the application